Proportional Representation in Rank Aggregation: The Flow-adjusting Borda Rule and sPJR

-Pair-priceability differs from rank-priceability only in that Conditions (1) and (3) are formulated for pairs of candidates rather than for candidates.
+Pair-priceability differs from rank-priceability only in that the conditions are formulated for pairs of candidates instead of the ranks of candidates.
 For instance, Condition (1) now states that a ranking $\succ$ is only allowed to pay for a pair of candidates $(x_i,x_j)$ if $x_i\succ x_j$.
 Hence, pair-priceability requires a more fine-grained payment scheme than rank-priceability.
-Further, we note that rank-priceability rules out the problem observed in \Cref{ex:sPJRcounter}: the rankings $\succ_1,\dots,\succ_4$ in this example can pay at most $20$ for the pairwise comparisons including $y$ because they all rank $y$ only ahead of $z_1,\dots, z_{20}$.
-More generally, we will next show that pair-priceability implies sPJR and that pair-priceable rankings are guaranteed to exist.
-Curiously, the proof that pair-priceable rankings exist is driven by the ranking-matching lemma, one of the central tools in the analysis of the metric distortion of voting rules \citep[][]{GHS20a,KiKe22a,KiKe23a}.
+Further, we note that rank-priceability rules out the problem observed in the proof of \Cref{ex:sPJRcounter}: the rankings $\succ_1,\dots,\succ_4$ in this example can pay at most $21$ for the pairwise comparisons including $y$ because they all rank $y$ only ahead of $z_1,\dots, z_{21}$.
+More generally, we will next show that pair-priceability implies sPJR.